starchturrets/windows-shenanigans/guide.md

 > When either Microsoft Defender SmartScreen or Smart App Control checks a file, data about that file is sent to Microsoft, including the file name, a hash of the file’s contents, the download location, and the file’s digital certificates.

+It is ultimately up to you whether or not to use it.
+I personally don't due to how inflexible its rules currently are - there's no way to whitelist an application/executable should it get blocked short of disabling Smart App Control entirely - and once disabled, it cannot be reenabled without reinstalling Windows.

-It is up to you whether or not to use it.
-Also note that it's possible to craft a more restrictive allowlist policy than what Smart App Control has using WDAC, but this is more for advanced users.
+Also note that it's possible to craft a more restrictive allowlist policy than what Smart App Control has using AppLocker and/or WDAC (Smart App Control basically uses WDAC under the hood), but this is more for advanced users, and while I have a basic WDAC policy setup for myself, I still don't fully understand hardening it against bypasses.

 # Things that phone home to Microsoft